-Emergency communications for the WSU Spokane campus are managed by the Emergency Management Communication Team, a coordinated effort between Campus Security, the Office of the Chancellor, and Campus Marketing & Communications.
+Emergency communications for the WSU Spokane campus are managed by the Emergency Management Communication Team, a coordinated effort between Campus Security and the Provost’s Office.
 In the event of an incident that requires mass communication, this team determines the timing, messaging, and overall procedures.

 General Communication Procedures